http4k/http4k/src/docs/guide/modules/message_formats/index.md

 ### Auto-marshalling capabilities

-Some of the message libraries (eg. GSON, Jackson, XML) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection.
+Some of the message libraries (eg. GSON, Jackson, Moshi, XML) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection.

 We can use this facility in **http4k** to automatically marshall objects to/from HTTP message bodies using **Lenses**: